teddy's research & speaking areas:

 - museums and cultural institutions

-digitizing himself as the #digitaltheologian, teddy's work can be found at the intersections of entertainment, faith & spirituality, social media, art, and culture. currently, teddy serves as the assistant curator of religion at the smithsonian national museum of african-american history and culture (nmaahc) in washington, d.c. he earned his b.a. from hampton university, m.div. from princeton seminary, and he is currently a ph.d. candidate at fordham university.
+digitizing himself as the #digitaltheologian, teddy's work can be found at the intersections of entertainment, faith & spirituality, social media, art, and culture. currently, teddy serves as a curator of religion at the smithsonian national museum of african-american history and culture (nmaahc) in washington, d.c. he earned his b.a. from hampton university, m.div. from princeton seminary, and he is currently a ph.d. candidate at fordham university.

 in 2018, teddy created a web based talk-show series entitled, "gOD-talk: a black millennials and faith conversation series," which explores the dynamic ways Black millennials are engaging with faith in the 21st century. the program continues to garner critical acclaim; having received nine Telly Awards (2019 and 2020) and an Audience Honor award at the 2020 Shorty Awards.